Kurento/kurento/source/mastering/kurento_architecture.rst

-   the architectural figures presented above, so that, for example, orange arrows show exchanges belonging to the signaling plane, blue arrows show exchanges belonging to the Kurento Protocol, red boxes are associated to the Kurento Server and green boxes with the application.*
+   the architectural figures presented above, so that, for example, orange arrows show exchanges belonging to the signaling plane, blue arrows show exchanges belonging to the Kurento Protocol, red boxes are associated to the Kurento Media Server and green boxes with the application.*

 1. Media negotiation phase (signalling)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~